Incheol-Jung/incheol-jung.gitbook.io/_posts/reference/2017-01-22-From-zero-to-something.markdown

 ---
 layout:     reference
-title:      From zero to something
+title:      CHAPTER 4.
+From zero to something
 date:       2017-01-22 00:00:00
 updated:    2017-01-22 00:00:00
 categories: reference
 summary:    From zero to something
-navigation_weight: 5
+navigation_weight: 4
 ---